Skip Navigation

 The Public Service Loan Forgiveness program was created in recognition of the many ways public service workers make our communities, and our nation, better.

-However, for too long the system was broken, meaning educators who earned cancellation were being rejected from forgiveness.
+However, for too long the system was broken, meaning educators who had rightfully earned forgiveness were being rejected by the program.

-Over 750,000 educators and public service workers received $53.5 billion in student loan forgiveness through the Limited PSLF Waiver (and counting).
+But, under the Biden Administration, over 942,000 educators and public service workers have received $68 billion in student loan forgiveness through PSLF (and counting).

 Apply for Public Service Loan Forgiveness